-Gavin Whitis has an extensive general and commercial litigation defense background and focuses his practice in toxic tort and product liability litigation with a specialization in asbestos defense.
-He also has experience in real estate and environmental matters, including CERCLA/RCRA/state environmental statutes, breach of lease and commercial contracts, lender and escrow liability, partnership dissolution, business torts, and unfair competition.
+Gavin Whitis has an extensive general, business and commercial litigation defense background.
+He has experience in real estate and environmental matters, including CERCLA/RCRA/state environmental statutes, breach of lease and commercial contracts, lender and escrow liability, partnership dissolution, business torts, and unfair competition.
+Gavin also focuses his practice on toxic tort and product liability litigation with an emphasis in asbestos defense.
 Gavin has significant state and federal pre-trial and trial experience.

 Gavin has served as second chair for numerous trials resulting in successful outcomes for his clients, including defense verdicts.
 Gavin has also served as trial counsel in numerous cases that resolved during the motion in limine and jury selection phases.
 He has deposed hundreds of plaintiffs, percipient witnesses, and expert witnesses, and he works on all aspects of litigation, from the pleading stage through trial.